Skip to main content

 Here is a table of the personal income tax tiers in Cyprus:

-Taxable Income Band National Income Tax Rates
+Taxable Income Band Income Tax Rates

 €0 – €19,500 0%